froala/django-froala-editor/README.rst

 ===============

 This package is available under BSD License.
 However, Froala editor is free only for non-commercial projects.
-See http://editor.froala.com/download for licensing.
+For commercial applications see http://editor.froala.com/pricing for licensing.